Hiten1222-re/my-mysql-project/README.md

-# my-mysql-project
+# my-portfolio-projects

-<p>This repository contains mysql projects regarding data cleaning and data exploration.
+<p>This repository contains mysql,excel projects regarding data cleaning and data exploration.
 Everyone is most welcome to share new ideas and positive criticism</p>